ZzzGin/zzzgin.github.io/src/pages/readings/probabilistic-machine-learning/chapter-2/index.md

 path: "/readings/probabilistic-machine-learning-2"
 date: "2022-05-10T01:40:59.782Z"
 title: "Probabilistic Machine Learning: CP2 - Probability: Univariate Models"
+description: "This chapter discussed how to describe continuous and discrete random variables.
+For RV, we have Mean(E) and Variance(V).
+Bayes' theorem is to the theory of probability what Pythagoras's theorem is to geometry. -- Sir Harold Jeffreys, 1973"
 tags: ["readings", "Probabilistic Machine Learning", "math"]
 ---